dddddjent/System-Recovery/references/ArchInstall.md

 6. Boot configurations

-- `pacman -S grub efibootmgr os-probe`: os-probe to find the other systems
+- `pacman -S grub efibootmgr os-prober`: os-probe to find the other systems
+  - os-prober requires you to mount the booting system of another system
+  - you can mount it at anywhere
 - `vim /etc/default/grub`:
   - uncomment the last line for os-probe
   - `nvidia-drm` is for graphics driver
-    - `acpi` is for laptop's backlight control
+  - `acpi` is for laptop's backlight control - You may not need this

+**The biggest problem is with the secure boot**

+- Disable it firstly

+- `grub-install --target=x86_64-efi --efi-directory=esp --bootloader-id=GRUB --modules="tpm" --disable-shim-lock`
 - `grub-mkconfig -o /boot/grub/grub.cfg`
-  - if other systems are not found, you can try to do this again after reboot
+- `sudo pacman -S sbctl`
+- Set the secure boot mode to setup mode
+- `sbctl status` check it
+- `sudo sbctl create-keys`
+- `sudo sbctl enroll-keys -m`
+- `sbctl status` check again
+- `sudo sbctl verify` additional files to sign
+- `sudo sbctl sign -s /efi/EFI/GRUB/grubx64.efi`
+- `sudo sbctl verify`
+- `sbctl status` check again
+- Enable secure boot

 7. Network Manager